allen-liaoo/obj-processor/docs.md

 ### Configurations
 A config applies to all matches made by a matcher.
 Each config has a name and some values.
 If the config name or value isn’t recognized, an error will be thrown
-1. mode: rec | nonrec
+1. `rec: boolean | number` (default: false)
-   - In recursive mode, the schema is taken and matched on each inner-object and array, until recDepth is reached
+   - If `rec` is true, matching is done in recursive mode, where the schema is taken and matched on each nested-object and array, until there are no more to match (equivalent to `rec=-1`)
-   - In nonrec mode, the schema is taken and matched on the value straightforwardly
+   - In nonrec mode, the schema is taken and matched on the value straightforwardly (equivalent to `rec=0`)
+   - If `rec` is a number, it is the depth limit of the recursion.
 2. recDepth: number - the depth of the recursion, -1 for no limit (default: -1).
 Setting it to 0 is identical to nonrec mode
 3. result: any - the default value of the result (default: undefined).
 To collect a list of results, you can use an empty list.
 4. processors: array of processor name and processor association